Everything you need to know about PromoLinks, from getting started to advanced features.

 When creating a PromoLink, paste any major streaming URL and our system will automatically detect and populate links for other platforms.
 Supported platforms include Spotify, Apple Music, YouTube Music, Deezer, Tidal, Amazon Music, SoundCloud, and more.

 Each PromoLink can be customized with one of six professionally designed templates: Midnight (dark & cinematic), Neon (bold colors), Vinyl (retro aesthetic), Glass (modern glassmorphism), Aurora (gradient effects), and Studio (clean & professional).
 Each template offers different layouts for your cover art, streaming buttons, and audio preview.
 You can also customize the theme color and font to match your branding.
+On Pro and above, you can add an Animated Background that brings the whole page to life with live motion behind your cover and buttons.

 Once your PromoLink is ready, publish it to make it live.
 You'll get a shareable URL (promolinks.me/your-slug) that you can share on social media, in emails, or embed on your website.
 Published links can be updated at any time without changing the URL.

 PromoLinks can include audio previews so fans can listen before clicking through to their platform.
 Audio previews are fetched automatically from Spotify or Deezer when available, giving visitors a 30-second preview of your release directly on the PromoLink page.
+Albums and EPs go further with a full tracklist preview: a tappable deck that gives each track its own 30-second preview.
+No preview showing up?
+That usually means Spotify and Deezer have no public preview for your track yet, which is always the case for unreleased music.
+You can make your own in minutes with our free Album Preview Maker: drop in your tracks, pick the best moments, and download a polished teaser to use anywhere.

 Every PromoLink can generate a QR code that fans can scan to open your release page.
 Use QR codes on posters, merch, album packaging, or live event screens.
 The QR code links directly to your PromoLink page and can be downloaded as an image from the link detail view.